 Ironically, one of the more challenging stories was the panda story.
 The biggest challenge was getting access to one of the world’s most endangered animals.
 This is a very rare, finicky endangered animal with teeth and claws.
-With only a few thousand in the world, the Chinese treat it as a national symbol, and each panda is closely guarded and watched.
+With only a few thousands in the world, the Chinese treat it as a national symbol, and each panda is closely guarded and watched.
 They are multi–million dollar bears that everyone treats with kid gloves, and they are highly vulnerable.
 Getting close, without interfering with their biology and conservation, and in a way that is acceptable to its very protective minders was challenging.
 It was not just about getting access and gaining local trust, but also about being able to work with a wild animal.
 I pushed the boundaries on getting close to these animals.
 In addition, I spent much of her coverage suited up in a panda costume (scented with panda urine) like the staff, in order to blend in.

 People forget the “wild” in” wildlife.
 We forget that a giant Panda bear is actually a bear.
 The temptation is to get up close and personal with wild animals but these interactions can have lethal consequences.
 The most important way to learn about wildlife is to keep your distance and be respectful.

 Finally, how could I possibly create anything that might surprise our readers?
-The panda may be the most recognized and the most photographed animal alive on the planet.
+The panda may be the most recognized, and the most photographed animal alive on the planet.
 It is not that anyone hasn’t seen a picture of a panda, we all have.
 Zoos pay millions for these panda “ambassadors” on loan from China and they never fail to attract a crowd.
 After going to China multiple times, getting to know the people, getting to understand the pandas and learning to really think like a panda, this story blew my mind.
 It’s hard to imagine but these animals were once as mythical and elusive as Bigfoot.
 They have been around for millions of years, but were only discovered within the last century.
 The first one was captured alive in 1936.